LitMod Digital Publishing Class Visits Mackenzie House

-On February 14, 2018, the Digital Publishing class of the Department of English's Literatures of Modernity program traveled to McKenzie House on Bond Street (just south of the Ryerson campus) to expand our knowledge of printing technology during the Victorian period.
+On February 14, 2018, the Digital Publishing class of the Department of English's Literatures of Modernity program traveled to McKenzie House, external link on Bond Street (just south of the Ryerson campus) to expand our knowledge of printing technology during the Victorian period.

 As graduate students, the majority of our knowledge results from our encounters with the written and published word, but only rarely do we get a chance to directly engage with the material aspects of our research and discussion.
 In our study of the neglected writer and celebrated wood engraver Clemence Housman (1861-1955) – and our attempt to create an annotated digital edition of her novel The Were-Wolf (1896) – Professor Lorraine Janzen Kooistra sought to apply a more hands-on approach to our historical research.
 The visit to McKenzie House was intended to familiarize our class with the process of relief printing, moveable type and wood engraved illustrations set up together by the compositors and printers.
 Our tour guide Chris explained the various processes of historical printing methods, providing a myriad of examples and artifacts that brought to life what our group had only read about.
 This was augmented by Professor Janzen Kooistra’s book studies and material culture expertise, which brought us closer to the subject of our study.